rachelnertia/rachelnertia.github.io/_drafts/batrep-elg-aos-2k-league-game-1.md

 ## Conclusions

 This was a fun game.
-I hadn't played against Kharadron Overlords and despite a bit of confusion and rules uncertainty they weren't quite as destructive or unpleasant as I'd been led to believe.
+I hadn't played against Kharadron Overlords before and despite a bit of confusion and rules uncertainty they weren't quite as destructive or unpleasant as I'd been led to believe.
 I hope they get a good new book though, it's clear a lot of things could be done better.

 Perhaps I should have put Olynder in reserve after deployment?
 Maybe?
 It's possible I could have screened against all the shooting a bit better as well.
 And I definitely could have screened better against the Purple Sun!
 Fortunately the painful first turn wasn't enough to lose the game for me, even if it was a shame to see my general *and* Olynder go down instantly.